National Picnic Week 2021

 There is also a certain competitive edge.
 As pic-nicking is a public event often in a park, at a concert or on the beach it’s common to see people looking around at what everyone else is eating and the utensils and baggage that accompanies the feast.

-For a guide on the ideal picnic basket, click here.
+For a guide on the ideal picnic basket, Picnic World has some good ideas.

 Facts, Figures and Statistics about Picnics